Vivo Exporter

 Retrieve ranges and use limits

-A client might be interested into always retrieve the latest chunks available and skip previous one that already processed.
-In a first request without any given range, Vivo Exporter will provide all the content that exists in the buffer for the specific stream, on that response the client might want to keep the last ID (Vivo-Stream-End-ID) that was received.
+A client might be interested in always retrieving the latest chunks available and skip previous ones already processed.
+In a first request without any given range, Vivo Exporter will provide all the content that exists in the buffer for the specific stream.
+On that response, the client might want to keep the last ID (Vivo-Stream-End-ID) that was received.

-To query ranges or starting from specific chunks IDs, remember that they are incremental, you can use a mix of the following options:
+To query ranges or starting from specific chunks IDs, remember that they're incremental.
+You can use a mix of the following options:

 from

-Specify the first chunk ID that is desired to be retrieved.
-Note that if the chunk ID does not exists the next one in the queue will be provided.
+Specify the first chunk ID to be retrieved.
+If the chunk ID doesn't exist, the next one in the queue will be provided.

 to

-The last chunk ID is desired.
+The last chunk ID to be retrieved.
 If not found, the whole stream will be provided (starting from from if was set).

 limit

 Limit the output to a specific number of chunks.
-The default value is 0, which means: send everything.
+The default value is 0, which sends everything.

-The following example specifies the range from chunk ID 1 to chunk ID 3 and only 1 chunk:
+The following example specifies the range from chunk ID 1 to chunk ID 3 and only one chunk:

 Output: